fusecodecamp2019/IntroToReact/readme.md

 Repeat the process from section 4 with the footer for the page just to ensure you grasp the process of creating a React component.

 ## 6. Character details component migration (for Bruce Banner).
-For this next effort we are going to move the *first* of the `<main></main>` tags that have the "character-details-hidden" class into a new component (Bruce Banner).
-When we have fully migrated this to a component we will expand this to do the same for its siblings.
+For this next effort we are going to move the contents of the *first* of the `<main></main>` tags that have the "character-details-hidden" class into a new component (Bruce Banner).
+When we have fully migrated this to a component we will expand this to do the same for its siblings later in this document.

 Use the same process you did with the header and footer for this effort.

+Notes:
+- Don't forget the "className" attribute renaming with this step.
+- The CSS selector for this component to use for component rendering is ".bruce-banner-details".
-Don't forget the "className" attribute renaming with this step.
-Verify that the component renders properly on the page.
+- Verify that the component renders properly on the page.

 ## 7. Character details with data binding (for Bruce Banner).
 In building the original static webpage I sourced the data from the file '/dist/data/marvel-movie-data.js'.
 Import this data into the new character details component and display Bruce Banners information from that data instead as raw values.